Anneyanxh114/COMP2113-GROUP88/README.md

 - Users can obtain money value after defeating the monsters;
 - The game progress can be paused;
 - The game progress is archived;
-- According to the attribute data comparison, players can get the ranking at the end of the game
+- According to the attribute data comparison, players can get the ranking at the end of the game.

 ### Coding Requirements
 | Check | Requirements | Remarks |